-Robot Made Pavillions are installations created for a workshop which is teaching about the potential and use of robot fabrication in wood.
-These pavillions are built during the 5 day workshop where the students learn about advanced fabrication methodologies and operate the robot to build the installation.
-The final pavillion is installed at Main Mall and University boulevard at the heart of UBC.
-Every year (except 2020 because of COVID) we replace the one from the year before.
-Earlier pavillions were designed and the workshops run by Institute for Computational Design at UBC and later ones are a collaboration between UBC and the original researchers who are now at other institutions, David Correa at University of Waterloo and Oliver David Krieg at Intelligent City.
+Robot-Made Pavilions are installations created during workshops that teach the potential and use of robotic fabrication in wood.
+These pavilions are constructed over a 5-day workshop, during which students learn about advanced fabrication methodologies and operate the robot to build the installation.
+The final pavilion is installed at Main Mall and University Boulevard at the heart of UBC.
+With each new build, the previous workshop’s pavilion is replaced.
+The earlier pavilions were designed and the workshops were run by the Institute for Computational Design at UBC.
+The later ones are a collaboration between UBC and the original researchers, who are now at other institutions: David Correa at the University of Waterloo and Oliver David Krieg at Intelligent City.